-There are two types of products that can be obtained from the Inventory operation.
+There are 5 types of outputs that can be obtained from the Inventory product.
 They are;

-- Details of Data Records Gives a tabulated output where a missing observation is represented by M and available observation by X. The procedure searches the database for the appropriate information and produces an Excel Spreadsheet as shown in Figure 83. - Inventory of Missing Data Gives the total number of missing observation records for a selected parameter in a given period of time.
-The output is displayed in graphical form as shown in Figure 84.
+- (i) Details of Data Records Gives a tabulated output where a missing observation is represented by M and available observation by X. The procedure searches the database for the appropriate information and produces an Excel Spreadsheet as shown in Figure 87. - (ii) Inventory of Missing Data Gives the total number of missing observation records for a selected parameter in a given period of time.
+The output is displayed in graphical form as shown in Figure 87a. - (iii) Time Series Chart for Observing Stations Produces a time series chart for yearly total stations whose data has been archived in the database as shown in Figure 87b. - (iv) Yearly Elements Observed Produces a time series chart for total observations per year for the selected elements from a given station.
+See Figure 87c - (v) Monthly Elements Observed Produces a time series chart for total observations per month for the selected elements from a given station.
+See Figure 87d.

-To produce any of these inventories select the required station(s) and element(s) from their respective list boxes as shown in Figure 85 and select start Extraction to output the inventory products in csv format (Figure 84).
+To produce any of these inventories select the required station(s) and element(s) from their respective list boxes as shown in Figure 87e.